Kami-Yama/Elaborato2k21Informatica/code/README.md

 ﻿***Documentation of The Site***

 *PS: The visuals of the site AREN'T DEVELOPED!
-This is just a prototype of the site just for making the customer understand how it will work.*
+This is just a prototype of the site just for making the client understand how it will work.*

 `index.html`: Home of the site.
 In here you can start seeing the various buttons and interact with the site.